Daniel Wilson (musician)

-Daniel Wilson was an American singer, songwriter and record producer from Ypsilanti, Michigan, United States.
+Daniel Wilson is an American singer, songwriter and record producer from Ypsilanti, Michigan, United States.
 His debut EP, Young Rubbish, was released in 2014 by the London-based record label Zap Records, and featured production credits by Sam Billen and Ryan Pinkston.
 His latest EP release, Boy Who Cried Thunder, was released in November 2014 also on Zap Records.
 In 2016, he contributed with The Weeknd in co-writing and producing "Sidewalks", featuring vocals from Kendrick Lamar, which appears in his third album, entitled Starboy.
 In 2020, he released the single Near Me, which he co-wrote and produced with Andrew Horowitz and Elliot Jacobson.
 He has also worked with notable artists, producers and musicians such as Miguel, Twin Shadow, Joe Goddard, ZHU, DJ Dahi, Leo Abrahams among many others.

 Biography

 Growing up "on a diet of gospel, Christian music, musicals and '90s MTV", Daniel Wilson started his musical trajectory at the age of 13 in a gospel choir.
 His first solo compositions came to life in 2008 using his mother's old tape recorder and, eventually, switching to cheap computer software.
 The artist was signed by London-based music label Zap Records in 2013.